sigla-o/matrix-theory/KARTE_en.md

 ---

-### Summary
+## Summary

+A macromolecule is a stable high-complexity collective TE organization in which the entire system realizes multi-level synchronization of VEU H-2 and VEU H-3 flows, chemical bonds, molecular resonances, electron configurations, and half-phase balancing.

-A macromolecule is a stable, highly complex TE organization in which a large number of atoms and chemical bonds realize a multilevel collective resonance capable of maintaining, storing, and transforming structured information, thereby forming the foundation for self-organizing and self-reproducing systems.
+A macromolecule is not merely a large molecule but a new level of collective TE organization characterized by structural memory, adaptive self-organization, and emergent information-processing properties that provide the foundation for self-organizing and self-reproducing systems.

 # Life